 Read the full review: Sonos Beam

-A What Hi-Fi 2019 Award-winner for the best soundbar under £300, this Yamaha does a fine job of emulating a surround sound system, and deserves pride of place in most home cinema set-ups.
+Another What Hi-Fi 2020 repeat Award-winner, this time for the best soundbar under £300, this Yamaha does a fine job of emulating a surround sound system, and deserves pride of place in most home cinema set-ups.
 Its soundfield is gloriously enveloping, and there are no fewer than seven sound modes to choose from, so you're bound to find one that suits your room and whatever you're watching.

 You also get a dedicated subwoofer for extra bass.
 Add in some beautifully layered detail, and you've got a fine-sounding, great-performing soundbar.

 Like the Yamaha, this affordable soundbar is designed to emulate the sound from a surround sound system, and it does so admirably.
 Bass is rich and punchy, and there's a decent amount of detail in the midrange too.
 It doesn't quite have it in the music stakes though – this is very much a TV sound enhancer, rather than a living room hi-fi speaker.
 But at this price, (remember, it's a mid-2018 model, so deals abound) that's not really a complaint.

 Currently available for £199 if you're a Sky VIP Diamond or Platinum Tier customer and £249 for all other Sky customers, if you've previously considered Devialet products too rich for your blood, you might want to think again.
 You can now nab this Sky/Devialet collaboration for £499 even if you're not a Sky customer – down from its original price of £800.
 Anyone familiar with the premium French hi-fi brand will know how much Devialet kit usually retails for.